For our Prayer intentions:

 Absolution: We will hear your confession and pronounce absolution for the truly penitent.
 Or we will just listen to whatever you may wish to discuss with a priest, and offer counsel where appropriate and desired.

-* Contact Fr Leonard for service times and location.
+Contact Fr Leonard for further details.

 Some Typical Celtic Prayers and Blessings

-May all that is good rise up to greet you; May all that is evil fall from your path. |
+May all that is good rise up to greet you; May all that is evil fall from your path.

 |